ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 #### Version migrations

 In this first scenario, let's assume that we have been running the Rollcage-Processing-Module in v1 for some time and we are now ready to deploy v2.
+In the following figures, other modules are not shown for simplicity.

 In a "Serverless Modular Monolith" architecture, we have the possibility to deploy two versions of the same module.
 There are multiple ways to achieve that, but here are the first two approaches that comes to mind:

 - Make a name change in the library and deploy it like a new module along with the previous version.
 (Like Rollcage-Processing-Module-v2)